 During the design process, customers raised concerns about the interaction of the bike rack with adjacent flip down seats.
 As a result, the flip down seats have been removed.
 Each bike rack has enough slots to hold up to 3 bikes.

 The new train cars will include six interior digital LCD screens, one next to each door, that will display the system map, next stop and transfer information, as well as travel advisories and other announcements.

 The new train car interior design includes LED screens on the ends of the cars that will display next stop information.
 Additional digital screens on the exterior of the cars will display route color, the train’s destination, and possibly other information.

 In addition to the digital screens, many hearing-impaired riders may benefit from an induction loop system that transmits information directly to receptive hearing aids and cochlear implants.
 This is a feature that the Bombardier engineers are planning to develop and test.

 Sight impaired passengers will benefit from automated audio announcements and a better quality PA system with interior and exterior speakers.

 In anticipation of dramatic ridership growth over the next 30 years, the new train cars will have three doors on each side to make it faster and easier for passengers to get on and off trains.
-Two of the doors will be located in the same place as today.
+Two of the doors will be located at the ends of the cars—in the same place as today.
 A third door will be located in the middle of the car.